Daniel-Parke/SEMO_Data/README.md

 This Python script automates the process of downloading SEMO reports and merging them with historical datasets available.
 This script will download all reports as specified in the `report_list.csv` file, and merges them with all downloaded and existing files within the `Downloads` & `Output_Data` folder.

 It currently operates by reading the list of reports to be downloaded from the `report_list.csv`, and then utilises Selenium to navigate to the appropriate webpage using google chrome to download this.

+There are current limitations with addressing table pagination on the SEMO webpage.
+You would think that by clicking to download their dataset it would give you the full dataset, but that would make far too much sense of course.

+Instead it only gives you the data visible in the table presented in the HTML on the webpage.
+To clarify, this is the way their download button works, not the web scraper.
+I tried to be smart and use the download functionality on their webpage instead of just scraping the HTML, but it would appear that is what the web app does.

+This is not that surprising given that I have to make data scraping tools to try and access the grid data easier in the first place.
+So maybe expecting the download data button to download all the data is too much expectations on my part.
+If I ever get a few spare hours to bang my ahead against the wall that is accessing SEMO, SONI and Eirgrid data then I may try to fix this, but frankly it is only a matter of time before they change their formats again.

+TLDR: It would be far easier if SEMO and other institutions actually made what should be public grid data easier to access.

 # **How to run:**
 - Ensure `report_list.csv` is located in same folder as the script being run.